Johnrocker-prog/cloud_Assignment2/README.md

 7.At the bottom side there are lot of visual types for visualise.

-8.Choose any one of the visual type
+8.Choose any one of the visual type.

 9.After selecting visual type we will get a different types of  requirements for every visual type.